Electronics Software Development

 Background Information

-Although the Arduino IDE is a very nice, useful, and free integrated development environment for developing code within the Arduino platform space, sometimes you just want to use your tried and true code editor instead.
+Although the Arduino IDE is a very useful and free integrated development environment for developing and uploading code to an Arduino compatible board, sometimes you just want to use your tried and true code editor instead.
 Or perhaps you want to automate the build and release process through shell or batch scripting.
-Using the Arduino command line lets you do just that.
+Using the Arduino CLI command line interface tool lets you do just that.

-My development system consists of both the Arduino Uno R3 and the Arduino Uno WiFi Rev2 development boards connected to a macOS based computer with the desktop Arduino IDE.
+I am using the Arduino Uno R4 WiFi development board connected to a macOS based computer with a previously installed Arduino IDE for this tutorial.
 If you are using a different Arduino board or computer setup, the vast majority of this tutorial should still apply, however, some minor changes may be necessary.

 If you need assistance with your particular setup, post a question in the comments section below and I, or someone else, can try to help you.